SRSRA Retiree Resource Center

 Prescription drug copays are the largest out-of-pocket expense for most retires so it is critical that each retiree closely examine the many options for Medicare Part D drug plans, both at initial age-65 enrollment and annually thereafter.
 Unlike the Medicare Supplement Plans, the Medicare Part D Rx plans can be easily changed each year.
 These plans have an open enrollment period every year (October 15th to December 7th) and it is very important that every retiree review their options EACH and EVERY year.
 Even if your drugs haven’t changed, the terms of the plans change every year – premium and deductible amounts, which drugs are covered at which level of coverage (formulary), and even what drug stores are in network or “preferred” for lower co-pays.
 The RRC offers these important Medicare prescription plan drug reviews every year during the open enrollment period.

-Over 70% of the RRC drug reviews in the past two years have resulted in out-of-pocket savings to retirees, sometimes for thousands of dollars.
-The RRC process matches the Medicare determined total out-of-pocket costs for each plan using the same drugs and pharmacies.
+Over 68% of the RRC drug reviews in the past four years have resulted in out-of-pocket savings to retirees, sometimes for thousands of dollars.
+The RRC process uses the medicare.gov website, which includes all licensed plans for comparative purposes.

 Address: Lower Savannah Council of Governments Building